 • edX - Learn - pursue a new interest by exploring animation, nutrition or Shakespeare, or advance your career in areas such as business administration, computer programming or law.
 These courses are delivered by a number of global universities and well-known brands.

 • FutureLearn - Short online courses - from courses run in partnership with global universities to those designed by charities and other organisations, you can study anything from business and management to psychology and mental health.
 FutureLearn also provides students with the opportunity to gain specialist skills through its ExpertTracks series, run in collaboration with organisations such as the BBC, Salesforce and Tableau.
-With well over a hundred options available, you can hone your skills in anything from business and management, IT and computer science, and teaching and healthcare.
+With well over one hundred options available, you can hone your skills in anything from business and management, IT and computer science, and teaching and healthcare.

 • LinkedIn Learning - choose from over 22,200 courses designed by experts and delivered through a series of bite-sized videos.
 These are available in subjects ranging from career management and job searching to electrical engineering and artificial intelligence (AI) foundations.